tyzbit/lightning-rfc/07-routing-gossip.md

   - MUST NOT include more than one `address descriptor` of the same type.
   - SHOULD set `flen` to the minimum length required to hold the `features` bits it sets.
+  - MAY perform DNS lookups on domain name addresses.
+  - MUST NOT connect to any node through a domain address if the node does not exist on the corresponding [BOLT 12](12-node-dns-advertisement.md) root `SRV` record.

 The final node:
   - if `node_id` is NOT a valid compressed public key: